argoproj/argo-events/docs/quickstart.md

 kubectl apply -f hack/k8s/manifests/gateway-controller-deployment.yaml
 ```

+<b>Note</b> If you want to use a different namespace for deployments, make sure to update namespace references
+to your-namespace in above files

 ## 3. Install Argo
 Follow instructions from https://github.com/argoproj/argo/blob/master/demo.md

+<b>Note</b>: Make sure to install Argo in `argo-events` namespace

 ## 4. Create a webhook gateway
 ```